Convergence of the Probabilistic Interpretation of Modulus: Non-crossing minimal subfamilies

 \subsection{Scaling limit of non-crossing minimal subfamilies}

-In this section, we will prove Theorem \ref{limitpmf} (modulo Theorem \ref{HarmConvThm}).
+In this section, we will prove Theorem \ref{limitpmf} (modulo Proposition \ref{subdiagHarmConv}, which is a version of Theorem \ref{HarmConvThm} that applies to the analytic extension provided by Lemma \ref{reflection}).
 Assume the hypotheses of Theorem \ref{limitpmf} hold.
 Then by Proposition \ref{prop:pmf-minimal} there is a unique extremal density $\rho_n$ on the edges of $G_n^\bullet$ and a unique optimal pmf $\mu_n$ on $\Gamma_n$, which are related by

 for all $e \in G^\bullet_n$.
 We will prove that $\mu_n$ converges to the transverse measure on the family of extremal curves in $\Omega$ as $\epsilon \to 0$.

 We begin with a lemma about a useful dual minimal subfamily.
 Since this lemma only relates to the orthodiagonal map (and not to the underlying domain), for ease of reading, we omit the subscript/superscript $n$.